Frank da Cruz

 ä a-umlaut ä Ä A-umlaut Ä á a-acute á à a-grave à ñ n-tilde ñ ß German double-s ß þ Icelandic thorn þ

 (The table above is shown in the basic, default style of HTML.
-Of course there are many ways to customize the appearance of tables, but that's beyond the scope of this tutorial.)
+Of course there are many ways to customize the appearance of tables; more about this below.

 And remember: if you want to include <, &, or > literally in text to be displayed, you have to write <, &, >, respectively.